 The Bottom Line on Reselling Fees

-Marketplace fees in 2026 range from 0% (Vinted) to 20% (Poshmark), with most platforms landing between 9-13%.
+Marketplace fees in 2026 range from 0% (Vinted and Depop for US/UK sellers) to 20% (Poshmark), with most platforms landing between 5-13%.
 The "best" platform depends on what you sell, who buys it, and how fast you need to move inventory.

 Smart resellers diversify across multiple platforms, adjusting prices to account for different fee structures.
 They match items to the audiences most likely to pay top dollar.
 And they use tools to manage the complexity without drowning in busywork.